ChenXu02/ProbETA/README.md

 ## Training the Model

 Before training, ensure the road network PostgreSQL server is set up by following the instructions in [Barefoot](https://github.com/boathit/barefoot).
-The road network server (referenced in [db_utils.py](https://github.com/boathit/deepgtt/blob/master/harbin/python/db_utils.py#L8)) provides road segment features required by the model.

 To train the model, navigate to the `Model` directory and run: